 The immediate issue is certainly whether the prosecution filed the case within the applicable statute of limitations for the alleged offense.
 Surprisingly, our office has seen more than one prosecutor’s office file a lawsuit after the stature of limitations has passed, which is one year for almost every misdemeanor.

 The Sixth Amendment of the U.S. Constitution gives a person accused of a crime the right to a speedy trial.
 Under Article I, § 15, of the California Constitution, a person becomes an accused when an accusatory pleading is filed or on arrest, whichever occurs first.
 These provisions have held that, “. . . the purpose of the State constitutional provision for the right to a speedy trial is to protect those accused of crime against possible delay caused by either willful oppression, or the neglect of the state or its officers.”

-Under the seminal case of Serna v.
+In the seminal California Supreme Court case of Serna v.
 Superior Court

-, our California Supreme Court has held that dismissal of the charges is proper such a right is violated, based on unfair and undue prejudice to an accused, such as our Client.
+(1985) 40 Cal.3d 239, 219 Cal.Rptr.
+420, 707 P.2d 793, our California Supreme Court has held that dismissal of the charges is proper such a right is violated, based on unfair and undue prejudice to an accused, such as our client.
 Prejudice has two meanings in the context of a speedy trial analysis.
 The first is “presumed prejudice,” which is found whenever the delay in bringing an accused to court exceeds the applicable statute of limitations.